timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/fetch-and-ingest.md

 APIKEY = 'alpha_vantage_apikey'
 ```

-Later, whenever you need to reference any of the information from this config file, you just need to import it:
+Later, whenever you need to reference any of the information from this configuration file, you need to import it:
 ```python
 import config
 apikey = config.APIKEY